Create an app-store Smart Link

 - Android users go to Google Play

-- everyone else can fall back to a website or store page you define
+- anyone else falls back to a website or store page you choose

-For most campaign sharing use cases, Create a Redirection Smart Link is still the better choice.
-App Stores is mainly for app download journeys.
+For most campaign sharing, Create a Redirection OmniLab Smart Link is the better choice.
+App Stores is for app download journeys.

 What you can configure